RobWalt/RobWalt.github.io/content/dev-log/w0014/index.md

 # `fjo` progress

-This week I found some time to put into `fjo` again.
-Noth needed a bit of help with the `pr create` feature.
+This week I found some time to put into `fjo` again. noth needed a bit of help with the `pr create` feature.
 The main issue here is the following:
 It's surprisingly hard to kind of sort the branches in git by expected priority.
 Give the goal that we want to show the users:

-1. A list of branches that are mergable 2.
+1. A list of branches that are mergeable 2.
 A list of branches the selection of 1. can be merged into

 We opted for letting the user decide everything manually via fuzzy search